Is Cuba safe to travel to in 2022?

 They are usually privately owned vehicles and generally run along specific routes.
 The classic 50s style cars in Havana city center are most likely colectivos.

 Coco-taxis are iconic to the Havana region, but colectivos are found everywhere on the island.

 If you’re looking for long-distance travel, either a train or long-distance colectivo will be better than a bus.

 Got Travel Insurance for Cuba?

 Designed by travelers, for travelers, World Nomads covers more than 150 adventure sports and activities so you can explore your boundaries.

 Cuba is an amazing island to visit and is perhaps the most comfortable island to stay in the Caribbean since it’s one of the safest.

-See this Cuba trip planning guide for more travel routes, tips, and useful info on Cuba.
 It would help when visiting Cuba if you knew at least some Spanish, but residents won’t be offended if you speak to them in English.

 Despite the damage received from Hurricane Irma, Cuba is overcoming.
 It would be best if you visited outside of the hurricane season, but it can be much cheaper to book within it.